nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index refers to the index shown in the displayed food lists.
 * The index **must be a positive** integer.
 * At least one of the optional fields must be provided.
-* `MEAL_TYPE` can only take on three values: breakfast, lunch or dinner.
-* `CALORIE` can only take in a non-negative integer that is less than 2147483648
 * `FOOD_NAME` should only contain alphanumeric characters and spaces, and should not be blank.
 Names should also not exceed 27 characters.
+* `CALORIE` can only take in a non-negative integer that is less than 2147483648.
+* `MEAL_TYPE` can only take on three values: breakfast, lunch or dinner.

 Example: